 - The market and capacity (or capacities) from which the participant wishes to deregister.

 - The business reason(s) why the participant considers it is, or will be, no longer required to be registered in the relevant categories under the National Gas Rules.

 - A preferred future deregistration date.
 AEMO cannot guarantee this date but will seek to meet the time frame provided.

 The deregistration process

-Complete the application to deregister as outlined above, email a copy to email@example.com (preferred) and send the original to:
+Complete the application to deregister, as outlined above, and email a copy to email@example.com.

 Upon deregistration, the status of the organisation is changed in the various system registers maintained by AEMO.
 Approximately six to nine months after the date of deregistration, when all revisions have been settled: